killfrenzy96/KillFrenzyAvatarText/README.md

 # Prerequisites
 - Unity 2019.4.31f1
-- VRCSDK3
+- VRCSDK3.
+Make sure it is updated to support avatar dynamics.
 - An existing working avatar (if installing to your own custom avatar).
-Your avatar needs to have at least 41 bits of parameter space available.
+- Your avatar needs to have at least 42 bits of parameter space available.
+- Your avatar animator should be designed using write defaults off to avoid any issues.

 # Installation (Simple)
 1. Download the latest unity package from the releases: https://github.com/killfrenzy96/KillFrenzyAvatarText/releases
 2. Use the KAT installer to add this to your avatar as shown below:\
 ![InstallInstructions](/Images/KAT_Install_Simple.gif)
 3. Upload the avatar.
-4. Be sure to enable OSC once you are in VRChat.\
+4. If you are using an OSC app, make sure you enable OSC in-game.\
 ![EnableOSC](/Images/EnableOSC.gif)

 # Installation (Advanced)
 Example files have been included in "Assets/KillFrenzy/AvatarText/Examples/"

-This includes the animator controller, material, parameters, a prefab for the KAT setup, and debug expression menu.
+This includes the animator controller, material, menu, parameters, a prefab for the KAT setup.
+A debugging expression menu is also included.

 An example avatar that has KAT installed is also included.